ian-kent/MailHog/README.md

 which currently does very little but will become the web UI to MailHog.

-### SMTP
+## SMTP server

 The SMTP server will attempt to listen on port 25 by default.

-All SMTP configuration is in lib/MailHog.pm.
+All SMTP configuration is currently in lib/MailHog.pm.

+### To-do

+* Add REST API for other applications and web UI
+* Build web UI to interact with MailHog (potentially AngularJS/Bootstrap?)
+* Add backend storage for message persistence (M3MTA backend?)

+### Contributing

+Fork and send a pull request!

 ### Licence